StephenPearsonDev/Blackjack/README.md

 1. Clone the repository or download the source code.
 2. Open the project in your favorite Java IDE.
-3. Run the `GameController` class to start the game.
+3. Run the `Main` class to start the game.

+## How to Play :joystick:

+- Set your bet amount and click "Place bet" to start the game.
+- Hit and stand depending on what cards you have.
+- The more you win the more you earn. :dollar: :dollar: :dollar:
+- If you lose all your money, hit "Reset" to start again. :mage:

 Enjoy playing Blackjack! :tada:

+:moneybag: :game_die: :moneybag: :game_die: